German spy chief warns of Islamic State's strength | DW | 13.07.2021

 The Islamic State has also learned to adapt its strategies, according to El Masri.
 Commanders have been subdivided into specific operational sectors in the region, taking over decision-making responsibilities.
 The latest reports also suggest that IS fighters have withdrawn completely from urban areas, but are able to move freely in the open country simply by avoiding state forces, especially near the city around the Syrian city of Deir ez-Zor.

-IS has also developed new business models, adopting organized crime tactics like demanding illegal taxes along oil and trade routes and using hotels, real estate, and even car dealerships to launder money between Iraq, Syria, Turkey, and the UAE.
+IS has also developed new business models, adopting organized crime tactics such as demanding illegal taxes along oil and trade routes and using hotels, real estate and even car dealerships to launder money between Iraq, Syria, Turkey and the United Arab Emirates.

-As far as Kahl is concerned, there is only one way to stop the development of terrorist organizations like IS: "The imposition of the monopoly of state power, the erection of state structures, the guarantee of security," he told SZ.
-That, he argues, is where European and Western powers can help countries like Burkina Faso, Niger, and Nigeria.
+Kahl told DZ that there is only one way to stop the development of terrorist organizations such as IS: "The imposition of the monopoly of state power, the erection of state structures, the guarantee of security."
+That, he argues, is where European and Western powers can help countries such as Burkina Faso, Niger and Nigeria.
 "We have to support the states in regaining control or at least to maintain it where it can be maintained," he said.

 El Masri agrees with Kahl's assessment: "A basic driver of terrorist organizations is a weak state," she said.
-"Because IS can act as a kind of alternative state: By offering income, security, and social mobility for their members.
+"Because IS can act as a kind of alternative state: by offering income, security, and social mobility for their members.
 In other words, they can take over the role of the state."
-That is where the European Union could and should help, El Masri argues: By helping to strengthen government powers.
+The European Union could and should help strengthen government powers, El Masri said.

-But Stollenwerk believes that is not all there is to it.
-"Only strengthening the state will defeat neither al Qaeda nor IS," he said.
+Stollenwerk said there was more to it than that.
+"Only strengthening the state will defeat neither al-Qaida nor IS," he said.
 "Because these are regions where autocratic regimes are relatively predominant — if all you do is strengthen state powers that repress their own population, it can have the exact opposite effect on fundamentalist movements, namely you're more likely to play into the hands of those organizations."

 For Stollenwerk, what matters is embedding state structures in a democratic, civil society.
 "That means both local and international NGOs and foundations, but also supporting religious organizations on the ground," he said.
 "Because I think what Kahl neglects in this interview is that for most Muslims in these regions, organizations like IS are a huge problem.
 There is a big potential for mobilization against terrorist organizations in the civilian population."